mattbradburyuk/mushroom/README.md

  Note, because of inheritance, the contract abstraction of Child_contract will also have the functions for Base_contract

- 4) Distinguishes between constant and non constant functions.
+ 4) Distinguishes between constant and non-constant functions.

  * Mushroom will detect if the Solidity method is constant or not,
  * For constant functions (ie ones that don't change the Ethereum state) a 'call' will be used to interact with Ethereum,
  * For non-constant functions a 'transaction' is used which requires gas to power the state change

  5) Waits until the transaction is mined.

 For non-constant functions the call to the function will only complete once the transaction has been mined

  6) Varies the number of arguments expected